shubhammutha/healthcare-ai-incident-triage-runbook-generator/README.md

 streamlit run app.py
 ```

-## Interview Pitch

-I created this tool because healthcare AI operations is not only about seeing metrics.
-When an incident happens, the operations team has to quickly classify the issue, assign severity, route it to the correct team, communicate with customers, and document RCA.

 This tool simulates that workflow.
 It takes an incident description, detects whether the issue is related to patient safety, integration failure, latency, call delivery, transcript ingestion, or AI response quality.
 Then it generates a severity level, escalation team, operational runbook, customer update, 5 Whys RCA, and preventive actions.

 The main value is that it helps reduce confusion during incidents and gives operations teams a structured process to move from detection to resolution.